Pottery RESIDENCY — Q&A & Practical Information

 How many people work for the studio?

-There are 4 people at the core of this company
+There are four people at the core of the studio:

-Laima - the potter, doing all the design, wheel-throwing, most glazing and firing, part of marketing (IG) and photography
+Laima — Potter and founder.
+Responsible for all design, wheel-throwing, most glazing and firing, as well as part of marketing (Instagram) and photography.

 How will I transport my pieces home?

-After your residency, all pieces can be packed and shipped to your address.
+After your residency, all finished pieces can be carefully packed and shipped to your address.

-We can arrange to fire and glaze your work after your departure too, and you can also take bisque-fired (980 C) pieces with you if you prefer that.
+We can also glaze and fire your work after your departure, if needed.
+Alternatively, you are welcome to take bisque-fired pieces (980 °C) with you if you prefer to finish them elsewhere.

 Most of our courses include material and firing package.
 If you plan to make more work we have these materials available: